TEAMMATES/teammates/docs/compressing-images.md

 ## Compressing

-Once you are done, you are ready to begin.
+Once you are done installing, you are ready to begin.

 The commands below assume you are already in the directory where the image belongs.